Feeding Oats

 When we buy COB (corn, oats, barley), we have to watch the oats to see they have been crushed.
 Sometimes in the mill crushing procedure, the crushing rollers aren't set tight enough to get the barb off the oat.

-I personally will not feed a whole oat produce and I watch the products that have oats in them for proper processing.
+I personally will not feed a whole oat product and I watch the products that have oats in them for proper processing.
 If the oat is properly treated they are a excellent product.

 Contributed by,